nirvan840/Improving-CNN-performance-using-GradCAM/README.md

 ### Best Overall Localisation and Performance: ResNet-101 `ResNet-101_GradCAM_v1.pth`
 * ResNet-101 is re-trained and optimized by increasing the additional FC layer to have 220k params and by slowly un-freezing ResNet_layer4.
-* However, there is an unwated focus on **void regions** surrounding the skeleton.
+* However, there is an unwanted focus on **void regions** surrounding the skeleton.
 To fix this, a small center-crop was added to training images before feeding them to the model, thus preventing the model from "learning" these void regions.

    <img src="https://github.com/user-attachments/assets/d80871ad-91a9-46a5-befe-5d34128d6119" alt="Grid of GradCAMs" width="800" height="400"><br>